TedusT/MorphologyAnalyzer/README.md

 For those who are not Persian: all the keywords that are used in the attached files are translated from Persian to Pinglish.
 The following (alphabetical) ordered list shows the translation of the used keywords in English.

-bonemozare---> One of the two principal parts that can be used to form an adjective in Persian
+1.bonemozare---> One of the two principal parts that can be used to form an adjective in Persian

-bonemazi--->  One of the two principal parts that can be used to form an adjective in persian
+2.bonemazi--->  One of the two principal parts that can be used to form an adjective in persian

-esm---> Noun
+3.esm---> Noun

-fe'l---> Verb
+4.fe'l---> Verb

 harferabt---> Conjunction